danielinho23/Apalabrados/README.md

 # Apalabrados

+## Introduction

 The code and the flow chart shows the logic procedure to create a database with three tables:

-  Numbers.
+ * Numbers.
 Columns: number - acumulate
-  Text.
+ * Text.
 Columns: text - start - end
-  Characters.
+ * Characters.
 Columns: character

 Then, there is an input tha should be analized by the algorithm to store it in on of the tables above.
 It depends on: